alditus/medical_assistant_bot_assignment/README.md

    - Experimenting with other pre-trained models and embeddings to further optimize performance for the medical QA task.
 4. **Comprehensive RAG Evaluation**:
    - Utilize the RAGAs framework to assess retrieval and generation components separately for targeted improvements.
+5. **Try other architectures for model fine tuning and embedding experimentation for RAG**:
+   - Experiment with other models and architectures, exploring retrieval algorithms, embedding that might be better for the task